inc2734/habakiri-rockey/readme.txt

 == Description ==

-Rockey is a design skin of Habakiri.
+Rocky is a design skin of Habakiri.

 == Installation ==

-1. Upload `Rockey` to the `/wp-content/plugins/` directory
+1. Upload `Rocky` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==